world-class/REPL/online_courses/paid/README.md

 - [O'Reilly Safari Books Online](https://learning.oreilly.com) - *"Gain technology and business knowledge and hone your skills with learning resources created and curated by O'Reilly's experts: live online training, video, books, conferences, our platform has content from 200+ of the world’s best publishers."*
 - [PluralSight](https://www.pluralsight.com) - *"The technology learning platform that provides web development, IT certification and ondemand training that helps your career and your business move forward with the right technology and the right skills."*
 - [The Great Courses Plus](https://www.thegreatcoursesplus.com) - *"Access a world of knowledge.
 Unlimited video learning with the world's greatest professors at The Great Courses Plus."*
+- [Treehouse](https://teamtreehouse.com) - *"Treehouse [...] is an online technology school that offers beginner to advanced courses in web design, web development, mobile development and game development taught by team of expert teachers.
+Its courses are aimed at beginners looking to learn coding skills for a career in the tech industry."* ([from Wikipedia](https://en.wikipedia.org/wiki/Treehouse_(company)))

 # Pay per course
 - [Udacity](https://www.udacity.com) - *"Advance your career with online courses in programming, data science, artificial intelligence, digital marketing, and more.
 Built with industry leaders."*